nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 We'll start at the beginning.

 ## Defining a clear use case
-Last time I was so gung ho to train a model that skipped over the most important part: **Defining the problem**
+Last time I was so gung ho to train a model that I skipped over the most important part: **Defining the problem**

 I needed to take a step back from the 'how' and lean into the 'what'.
 My previous model faceplanted when running inference on overhead footage of a dirt road.
 That's a pretty narrow failure condition so it felt like a good starting point.

+In ML this is typically referred to as the "operational design domain" which defines a set of conditions under which the system is meant to operate.
+For simplicity, I'll refer to it as a _problem definition_ or _use case_.

-In the real world I would want to validate and 'harden' this problem definition with user reasearch and data, but under my current constraints (low budget, no commercial ambitions), this is sufficient.
+In the real world I would want to validate and 'harden' this problem definition with user research and data, but under my current constraints (low budget, no commercial ambitions), this is sufficient.
 That said, I don't want to understate the importance of this part.
-I think its the _most important_ part of achieving success on this type of project (maybe all projects).
+I think it's the _most important_ part of achieving success on this type of project (maybe all projects).

-So I've got my target. **Usecase:** `Detect potholes from overhead view on dirt roads with little traffic.`
+So I've got my target. **Usecase (ODD):** `Detect potholes from overhead view on dirt roads with little traffic.`

 Now that I know what problem I want to solve, I'll need a metric to tell me when I've solved it.